subham07-t/zenixcoin-crypto-app/README.md

 - Redux-Toolkit
 - Chart.js

+## Features

+- Global cryptocurrency statistics such as total market capitalization, total exchanges, and so on.
+- The most recent cryptocurrency news from the last 24 hours
+- Each cryptocurrency's price chart, which can be filtered for the last 7h,3d,5y etc.
+- Cryptocurrency search option included.

 ## Lessons Learned

-- How to use redux-toolkit
+- How to use the Redux-Toolkit
 - How to use chart.js
-- How to use rapid api with redux-toolkit
+- How to use the Rapid API with the Redux-Toolkit

 ## Author